ucsc/wcms-design-templates/README.md

 ## Changelog

 - **June 30, 2014**: Removed Compass as a dependency to make it easier to use Sass 3.3 and specifically source maps.
-Also removed `scut` and `modular-scale` gem dependencies.
+Also removed `scut` and `modular-scale` gems as dependencies.